-Frequently Asked Questions About Bonsai
+Bonsai Boy of New York's Frequently Asked Questions About Bonsai (FAQ's)

-How often should I water my bonsai tree?
+How often should I water my Bonsai tree?

-How often should I fertilize my bonsai tree?
+How often should I fertilize my Bonsai tree?

-Sunlight, especially the ultra-violet ray, affects the growth of trees.
-Therefore, except in special cases such as immediately after repotting, extensive trimming, etc, bonsai should be placed in a sunny location.
-Bright light will also work well but the tree should not be placed more than 12" away from the direct light source.
-An east, west or southern exposure works best.
-A northern exposure will require the use of "grow lights" which should remain on up to 16 hours each day and the lamp should not be more than 2 inches from the top of the tree.
-Incandescent light is too hot and will not provide the various spectrum of light that is required to maintain your bonsai tree.
-If you do not have a window or light source that provides an east, west or southern exposure, be sure to select a bonsai tree that does well in lower lighting conditions.
+A northern exposure or no natural light environment will require the use of Grow Lights which should remain on up to 16 hours each day and the lamp should not be more than 2 inches from the top of the tree.
+A typical incandescent light is too hot and will not provide the various spectrum of light that is required to maintain your Bonsai tree.

 How is miniaturizing a tree possible?

-How do I trim and prune my bonsai?
+How do I trim and prune my Bonsai?

-How do I prevent diseases and insects from infecting my bonsai?
+How do I prevent diseases and insects from infecting my Bonsai?

-As living trees, bonsai are susceptible to insect attacks and disease.
-Preventive and corrective measures include (a) keeping your bonsai in good health, since insects and bacteria tend to attack weak trees, (b) giving your tree ample light, fresh air and ventilation, (c) keeping the soil free of spent blooms and fallen leaves etc. You may also use an insecticidal soap spray which is not harmful to humans or animals.
-This soap derivative, however, may require more than one application to control the insect population.
-It's also a good idea to use this spray weekly to prevent any attacks.
+As living trees, Bonsai are susceptible to insect attacks and disease.
+Preventive and corrective measures include (a) keeping your Bonsai in good health, since insects and bacteria tend to attack weak trees, (b) giving your tree ample light, fresh air and ventilation, (c) keeping the soil free of spent blooms and fallen leaves and (d) proper watering techniques which does not leave the soil moist, muddy or sloppy.

-How do I train my bonsai?
+How do I train my Bonsai if I choose to?

-What is bonsai soil and why is it used for bonsai?
+What is Bonsai Soil and why is it used for Bonsai?

-How often should I re-pot my bonsai tree?
+How often should I re-pot my Bonsai tree?